 FINTECH BRANDING

-The anatomy of a winning fin-tech brand
+a winning fin-tech brand

 New financial technologies, like mobile banking, peer-to-peer lending platforms, blockchain-based payment systems, and intuitive finance apps are taking over the market.
 Certain fin-tech products have disrupted the banking industry and paved the way to enter new digital-only payment solutions that had to look and feel different from the financial institutions.
 They have a loyal following and vocal brand advocates, but heres the question - what makes them different from other financial institutions and other fin-tech products?